syedmohiuddinzia/ros_robosense_rubyplus/README.md

 Install Ubuntu 18.04 LTS on your laptop if not already installed, You can find the installation guide [here](https://ubuntu.com/tutorials/install-ubuntu-desktop-1804#1-overview).
 Then, follow the instructions to install ROS Melodic.
 You can find the installation guide [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
 3. **Install RSView V4.3.11:**
 Install the RSView V4.3.11 on your Ubuntu 18.04 Operating System from [RoboSense Ruby Plus - Download Link](https://www.robosense.ai/en/resources-89).
 This app will be used to configure and monitor your Reach RS2 GNSS receiver.
+I have also uploaded the ubuntu 18.04 and windows 10-11 RS View on my [Google Drive](https://drive.google.com/drive/folders/1KrJ3JA4d_RNE5xUVY1MWcMSFLXd5MXkr?usp=sharing).
-4. **Assemble Reach RS2 and Ensure Battery is Charged:**
+5. **Assemble Reach RS2 and Ensure Battery is Charged:**
 Assemble your Emlid Reach RS2 GNSS receiver according to the manufacturer's instructions.
 Make sure the battery is fully charged before proceeding with setup.
-5. **Setup for TCP Server Position Streaming:**
+6. **Setup for TCP Server Position Streaming:**
 Configure the Reach RS2 for TCP server position streaming.
 Note down the IP address and port number that will be used for streaming the GNSS data.
-6. **Find IP Address and Verify Port Using `ifconfig` and `nmap`:**
+7. **Find IP Address and Verify Port Using `ifconfig` and `nmap`:**
    - **Find IP Address using `ifconfig`:**
      Open a terminal on your Ubuntu laptop and type the following command to find your IP address: